stiglyt/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

    [![Deploy to azure](media/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FMCW-Serverless-architecture%2Fmaster%2FHands-on%20lab%2Flab-files%2Farm-template%2Fazure-deploy.json)

 2. On the custom deployment screen, the first parameter you need to populate is the `ObjectId` associated with the account you used to log into the Azure portal.
-To retrieve this, select the **Cloud Shell** icon on the Azure portal toolbar to open an Azure command line interface (CLI) terminal window at the bottom of your open browser window.
+To retrieve this, select the **Cloud Shell** icon on the Azure portal toolbar to open an Azure Command Line Interface (CLI) terminal window at the bottom of your open browser window.

    ![The Cloud Shell icon is highlighted on the Azure portal toolbar.](media/azure-toolbar-cloud-shell.png "Azure toolbar")